 Class Assembly

-Our next Class Assembly will be in partnership with Bradford 2025 City of Culture, Bradford Producing Hub and Common/Wealth.
+On 4 September 2025, we held Class Assembly Bradford in partnership with Bradford 2025 City of Culture, Bradford Producing Hub and Common/Wealth.

-We are inviting artists and organisations to come together for the day to explore how arts organisations and industry leaders can create a more equitable cultural sector – one where working class artists can thrive as both creatives and leaders.
+We invited artists and organisations to come together for the day to explore how arts organisations and industry leaders can create a more equitable cultural sector – one where working class artists can thrive as both creatives and leaders.

-It will take place between Bradford 2025 City of Culture’s Loading Bay and Common/Wealth’s Common Space.
+It took place between Bradford 2025 City of Culture’s Loading Bay and Common/Wealth’s Common Space.

 Fair Play is RTYDS’ programme of work which addresses the barriers experienced by working class artists, helping them to sustain careers so that they can remain in and thrive in the theatre industry.